Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 DISPUTE --> COORD

-• case_id — stable precedent identifier;
+• case_id — a stable precedent identifier;

 - case_id: PREC-021